College Life

 The GHSG is a vital component of our Graduate House and of the wider Association membership and is convened by the Resident Members for the Resident Members, primarily to organise social activities.

-Office holders on the GHSG committee include (variously) a President, Vice-President, Secretary, Treasurer, Events Coordinator, Environment and Social Justice Coordinator, Sports Coordinator, Publicity Coordinator and Annual Ball Coordinator.
+Office holders on the GHSG committee include (variously) a President, Vice-President, Secretary, Treasurer, Events Coordinator, Environment and Social Justice Coordinator, Sports Coordinator and Publicity Coordinator.
 The committee welcomes input and contributions from all residents.

 The GHSG committee has a succession process to ensure its continuation with the ever-changing population of Graduate House.
 If you are interested in becoming a committee member or in giving your support for other college initiatives, get in touch.
 Details are in the newsletter and on in-house flyers.
 To view the GHSG constitution, click here.